pjliddy/snippet-list-client/README.md

 ## User Stories

 #### Authentication Stories
-1. As an unregistered user, I want to register and create an account so I can use the application.
+1. As an unregistered user, I want to register and create an account so I can use the application. _(API Complete)_
-1. As a registered user, I want to sign in so I can access my collection.
+1. As a registered user, I want to sign in so I can access my collection. _(API Complete)_
-1. As an authenticated user, I want to change my password.
+1. As an authenticated user, I want to change my password. _(API Complete)_

 #### Collection Stories
 1. As an authenticated user, I want to add an snippet to my collection so I can refer to it later.